 Which brings me back to enforcement.

-Would we be here, with frustration hardened into ideology, if previous administrations had consistently enforced immigration laws with due process rather than selectively?
+Would we be here, with frustration hardened into ideology, if previous administrations had consistently enforced immigration laws with due process rather than passively?
 Would Trump’s immigration agenda have gained such traction?

 I keep returning to Vermont & 8th.